Remain in Light: Packaging and title

-Grumman Avengers, used by the US Navy, in which Weymouth's father had served, inspired the initial cover art, later used on the back of the LP sleeve after the album name change.
+Grumman Avengers, used by the United States Navy, in which Weymouth's father had served, inspired the initial cover art, later used on the back of the LP sleeve after the album name change.

 Weymouth and Frantz conceived the cover art with the help of Massachusetts Institute of Technology researcher Walter Bender and his ArcMac team (the precursor to the MIT Media Lab).
 Using Melody Attack as inspiration, the couple created a collage of red warplanes flying in formation over the Himalayas.
 The planes are an artistic depiction of Grumman Avenger planes in honor of Weymouth's father, Ralph Weymouth, who was a US Navy Admiral.
 The idea for the back cover included simple portraits of the band members.
-Weymouth attended MIT regularly during the summer of 1980 and worked with Bender's colleague, Scott Fisher, on the computer renditions of the ideas.
+Weymouth attended MIT regularly in mid-1980 and worked with Bender's colleague, Scott Fisher, on the computer renditions of the ideas.
 The process was tortuous because computer power was limited in the early 1980s and the mainframe alone took up several rooms.
 Weymouth and Fisher shared a passion for masks and used the concept to experiment with the portraits.
 The faces were blotted out with blocks of red.
 As Eno wanted to be featured on the cover art as well, Weymouth considered superimposing Eno's face on top of all four portraits to insinuate his egotism, but decided against it.

-The rest of the artwork and the liner notes were crafted by graphic designer Tibor Kalman and his company M&Co.
+The rest of the artwork and the liner notes were crafted by graphic designer Tibor Kalman and his company M & Co.
 Kalman was a fervent critic of formalism and professional design in art and advertisements.
 He offered his services for free to create publicity, and discussed using unconventional materials such as sandpaper and velour for the LP sleeve.
 Weymouth, who was skeptical of hiring a designing firm, vetoed Kalman's ideas and held firm on the MIT images.
 The designing process made the band members realize that the title Melody Attack was "too flippant" for the music, and they adopted Remain in Light instead.
 Byrne has said, "Besides not being all that melodic, the music had something to say that at the time seemed new, transcendent, and maybe even revolutionary, at least for funk rock songs."
 The image of the warplanes was relegated to the back of the sleeve and the doctored portraits became the front cover.
 Kalman later suggested that the planes were not removed altogether because they seemed appropriate during the then-ongoing Iran hostage crisis.